HDRah/LearnGit_kali/notes.md

 6. git reset HEAD filename
  # this is to undo the mistakenly added files, while the modification will still exist, it just becomes not added
 7. git checkout -- filename
- # this can redo the modification to the most recent commit/add
+ # this can undo the modification to the most recent commit/add (such undo includes deletion)
-7. git log # this is to see the modification history
+8. git log # this is to see the modification history

 ## Version control